froger-me/wp-packages-update-server/packages.md

 Determine wether the current request is made by a client plugin or theme interacting with the plugin's API.

 **Return value**
-> (bool) true if the current request is a client plugin or theme interacting with the plugin's API, false otherwise.
+> (bool) true if the current request is a client plugin or theme interacting with the plugin's API, false otherwise

 ___